xster/flutter-wiki/Hot-Reload.md

 ## Using the CLI

-You need to use the command-line option `--hot`.
-Run your app with `flutter run --hot`.

-Then, make a change to the source of your Flutter app.
-(Not every change can be hot reloaded.
-See Caveats below.)
-Go to the console that is running the `flutter run --hot` command.
+Hot Reload is enabled by default when you run your app with `flutter run`.
+After making a change to the source of your Flutter app, return to the console that is running the `flutter run` command.
 Type `r` or `F5` to reload your app.

+*Note*: Not every change can be hot reloaded; see Caveats below.

 ## Feedback